cgsecurity/testdisk_documentation/running.rst

 Running TestDisk, PhotoRec under macOS
 **************************************

-If you are not root, TestDisk (i.e. ``testdisk-7.0/testdisk``) or PhotoRec will restart itself using ``sudo`` after confirmation from your part.
+If you are not root, TestDisk (i.e. :command:`testdisk-7.1/testdisk`) or PhotoRec will restart itself using :command:`sudo` after confirmation from your part.

-If your administrator account has no password (a blank password), you must give that user a password before using the sudo command:
+If your administrator account has no password (a blank password), you must give that user a password before using the :command:`sudo` command:

 - Choose Apple menu > System Preferences and click Accounts.
 - Click Change Password.